margaretjoanmiller/lionsmane/README.md

 - [x] !!Only fetch articles from after last sync datetime
 - [x] Delete feeds (and articles) no user is subscribed to
+- [ ] Clear feeds that nobody subscribes to anymore

 ## Contact
 Is lionsmane sending requests to your website too often or in a way you don't want?
 Please let us know!